FarshadJanmohammadi/TodoList-React/README.md

-## Demo
+## Demo Online

-Insert gif or link to demo:
 https://practical-tereshkova-89d32f.netlify.app

 ## 🚀 About Me
 I'm a Front-end web developer with advanced skills in all stages of web development.
 Full familiarity in the process of user interface, testing and troubleshooting.
 Specialist in the design, installation, testing and maintenance of web systems.
 Has a diverse set of programming skills.
 Skilled in:
-HTML, CSS, JavaScript(ES6) ,JQuery, ReactJS, Redux, Typescript, Sass, Bootstrap, Git, GraphQL With the ability to carry out projects individually and in groups.
+HTML, CSS, JavaScript(ES6) ,JQuery, ReactJS, Redux, Next, MaterialUI, Typescript, Sass, Bootstrap, Git, TailWind With the ability to carry out projects individually and in groups.